-A time-tested and evergreen business that will probably always be around is the cleaning industry.
+A time-tested and evergreen business that will probably always be around in the cleaning industry.
 No matter how clean we think we are or how many cleaning innovations we contrive, there will always be a need to give it a thorough clean.
 So, if you don’t mind the mess and you don’t mind the occasional nightmare, then this is a business that should always have clients.
-So, let’s look at how to start a cleaning business from scratch with no money or even support (yes, you can start it by yourself).
+So, let’s look at how to start a cleaning business from scratch with no money or even support (yes, you can create it by yourself).

 1. Research the Industry and Your Local Market

 Research the cleaning industry.
 You’ll need to know how to compete in this industry before you even get started.
 For instance, if you have no capital, then chances are that your only option for a business license or registration will be self-employment (you can register as a sole proprietor).
 And don’t forget about the taxes either.

 Given that this is an industry where you’ll be working for other people on their houses and businesses, it’s also essential to know the local laws.
 These will apply especially if you will be providing cleaning services in residential areas.

 You will have to decide whether you want to clean for businesses or private residences.
 If you’re doing this on a shoestring budget, then probably the best place to start would be with residential cleaning services, mainly because it’s much easier and less time-consuming.
 Plus, people tend to tip better, too, if they are happy with how their place has turned out.

 3. Build A List of Services & Prices

 With this business, you are going to have to market yourself.
 So, the first thing you have to do is build a list of services and prices for your prospective customers.
 This should be easy enough given that there are websites on the internet where you can copy and paste local competitors’ pricing or talk to your local SBA (Small Business Administration) office.
 They have business consultants who you can meet with for free to help in these areas.